Had an issue with

 How long does BankSA take to resolve a complaint once it’s lodged?

 Most BankSA complaints are resolved within a few days, but complex cases can take up to 30 days.
 Simple issues like fees or card problems are often fixed quickly, while disputes involving loans, fraud, or hardship take longer.
-BankSA must keep you updated if delays occur and provide a final Internal Dispute Resolution response explaining the outcome.
+BankSA must keep you updated if delays occur and provide a final response explaining the outcome.

 What should I do if BankSA ignores my complaint or gives an unfair response?